 The promotion and scale-up of Aadhaar, India’s digital identification system, provides one example as to why regulation and governance protocols are critical to protecting digital tools.
 The best way to understand governance protocols is to think of a schedule of authority.
-In the case of cyber security, this protocol would answer questions such as—who has access to what information and when; to whom should a data breach should be reported; and who has the authority to respond.
+In the case of cyber security, these protocols would answer questions such as—who has access to what information and when; to whom should a data breach be reported; and who has the authority to respond.

 With governance protocols in place, errors like this could be avoided or quickly resolved upon identification.